-- Once all required documents and the application fee are received, an evaluation of the file and a decision on admissibility will be made.
+- Once all required documents and the application fee are received, your file will be evaluated and a decision on admissibility will be made.

 - Students will be notified of the decision and an Offer of Admission will be issued to eligible applicants.